Acupuncture & east asian medicine services

 IS ACUPUNCTURE SAFE?

+An Acupuncturist must complete a Master’s level program or greater, be professionally licensed in their state, and must be certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in order to practice.
 A Licensed Acupuncturist has had significant training in safety practices; including contraindications, needle depth and directional insertion, and clean needle technique.
-One time use, disposable sterile needles are used during treatment.
+One time use disposable sterile needles are used during treatment.
 Our providers are certified in Clean Needle Technique practices.

 DOES INSURANCE COVER services

 Some insurance companies cover acupuncture or offer a third party rider agreement to cover a certain amount of treatments.
-We offer billing for several insurance companies including VA, as well as accepting auto cases and workman’s comp cases.
-Please let us know if you’re interested in using your insurance so that we may match you to the correct providers.
+We offer billing for VA patients, as well as accepting Auto Injury cases and Worker’s Compensation cases.
+For other insurances, we will provide you with a receipt to self submit.

 what does acupuncture feel like?